- Class B cemetery trust members are appointed by the Governor in Council on the recommendation of the Minister for Health.

 Under the Cemeteries and Crematoria Act 2003, Class B cemetery trust members are appointed by the Governor in Council on the recommendation of the Minister for Health.
 A Class B cemetery trust can have between three and 11 trust members.

 Under the Cemeteries Act, Class B trust members are appointed for a term of up to five years.
 Class B cemetery trust members are un-paid volunteers and are eligible to apply for reappointment.

 Applications for appointment are managed by the department in four annual appointment rounds.
 Applications from new applicants (or former trust members whose term of appointment has expired) will be processed in one of the four appointment rounds depending on when the completed application is submitted to the department.
-Each appointment round has a set application cut-off date (see table below).
+Each appointment round has a set application cut-off date.

 Diversity on boards

-The Victorian Government is committed to ensuring that government boards reflect the rich diversity of Victoria.
-Class B cemetery trusts should encourage applications for appointment from people of all ages, Aboriginal people, people with disability, people from culturally and linguistically diverse backgrounds and from lesbian, gay, bisexual, trans, gender diverse and intersex people.
+The Victorian Government is committed to ensuring that government boards and committees reflect the rich diversity of the Victorian community.
+We encourage applications from people of all ages, Aboriginal people, people with disability, people from culturally and linguistically diverse backgrounds and from lesbian, gay, bisexual, trans, gender diverse and intersex people.